 The applications are the only reason, why our iPhone gets messy and cluttered up.
 Personally, I’ve more than 100 applications on my iPhone, so you can assume how occupied the home screen will be and also how difficult to locate the app unless I use the Spotlight search to open the app.

-Finding the application isn’t the matter since you can easily get from the spotlight search, but arranging them according to the user makes the difference and helps you clean the iPhone home screen.
-Though it will take a few minutes, its worth it.
+Finding the application isn’t the matter since you can easily get it from the spotlight search, but arranging them according to the user makes the difference and helps you clean the iPhone home screen.
+Though it will take a few minutes, it’s worth it.

-Unlock your iPhone, analyze the applications that are frequently used, used once in a week, and used once in a month.
-Or you could rectify them according to the categories, like Social Apps, Music Apps, Photos App, Finance Apps, Banking Apps, etc. and move all the applications into a folder as per the usage or category.
+Unlock your iPhone, analyze the applications that are frequently used, used once a week, and used once a month.
+Or you could rectify them according to the categories, like Social Apps, Music Apps, Photos App, Finance Apps, Banking Apps, etc., and move all the applications into a folder as per the usage or category.

 After changing the home screen and lockscreen wallpaper, enable the System-Wide Dark Mode on your iPhone.